Short description of the article

 2. Business to Business (B2B):

 A business sells a good or service to another business.For example, many business owners order wholesale supplying from Chinese business owners.
 Actually, it is the biggest form of e-commerce sales and it counted $700 billion in transactions by 2001.

 A consumer sells a good or service to another consumer.
 For example, one customer sells his old sofa to another customer on eBay.

 4. Consumer to Business (C2B):

-There are 4 main e-commerce models which show the interaction between customers and businesses.
-If you are interested in building your own e-Commerce business or have a startup idea feel free to contact our team!
+There are 4 main e-commerce models which illustrate the interaction between customers and businesses.
+If you are interested in building your own e-commerce business or have a startup idea feel free to contact our team!